-This guide will talk about the costs of moving a one-bedroom apartment, what factors affect them, and some ways to save money.
+This guide explains the costs of moving a one-bedroom apartment, what factors affect them, and some ways to save money.

 Moving Cost Snapshot